christianalfoni/impact/docs/learn/scoping.md

 ::: tip

 Another aspect of scoping state management is related to typing.
 Global state management typically defines `null` values for uninitialized state.
-With [strict null checking](https://www.typescriptlang.org/tsconfig/strictNullChecks.html) enabled you will have a lot of `if` statements in your code just to please the type checker.
-There is a misalignment with you and your code.
-This does not happen in Impact because of scoped stores.
+With [strict null checking](https://www.typescriptlang.org/tsconfig/strictNullChecks.html) enabled you are likely to find your code having `if` statements in your code only to please the type checker.
+This does not happen in Impact because a store is only initialized when its dependent state is available.

 :::